-If you are studying for an exam or trying to memorise a speech, break up your study/work sessions rather than cramming all the information in your head at once.
-Making momentary interruptions when you are trying to memorise something important could help you retain the information better.
+If you are studying for an exam or trying to memorize a speech, break up your study/work sessions rather than cramming all the information in your head at once.
+Making momentary interruptions when you are trying to memorize something important could help you retain the information better.
 Indeed, brief interruptions will signal to your brain that something is not complete.
 Instead of repeating the information over and over again, it can be helpful to review it and then take a break.
 While doing something else—like grabbing a coffee or having a snack—you’ll notice that your mind will return to the information you were trying to remember.

 - Construct a specific plan to ease your mind and complete your task

-“One way to lighten the mental burden that unfinished tasks tend to place on the mind is by committing to a specific behavioural plan for finishing the task,” Professor Masicampo said, giving the example of a study he co-authored in 2011, published in the Journal of Personality and Social Psychology.
+“One way to lighten the mental burden that unfinished tasks tend to place on the mind is by committing to a specific behavioral plan for finishing the task,” Professor Masicampo said, giving the example of a study he co-authored in 2011, published in the Journal of Personality and Social Psychology.
 But first, the best way to put the Zeigarnik effect to good use is “to be sensitive to it and to respond to it”, he said.
 “If an unfinished task is intruding into your thoughts, it must be important to you.
 And ignoring it is not likely to be effective.
-So perhaps take that as a sign to stop and take care of the task or, if you aren’t able to do that in that moment, commit to a specific plan for addressing the task later.”
+So perhaps take that as a sign to stop and take care of the task or, if you aren’t able to do that at that moment, commit to a specific plan for addressing the task later.”

 If you don’t know what is distracting you, Professor Masicampo has the following advice.
 “Pause and make a list of the things you need to do and again, as appropriate, plan out when you’ll take care of those, perhaps simply by placing them on your calendar.
 This ensures you’ll make progress on those tasks later and may free up some mental space to focus on the task at hand,” he said.